 However, we still grow microgreens under older LED shop lights that are only 20 watts and 4,000K brightness, and the microgreens do just fine.

 Both are inexpensive and do a great job growing any microgreen.

-In our opinion, for quick-growing microgreens, the soil you use and consistent water is more important than the lights.
-Also, if you're using grow mats, then the fertilizer you use is more important than the lights.
+For quick-growing microgreens, the soil you use is more important than the lights.
+Also, if you’re using grow mats, your fertilizer is more important than the lights.